eclipse-kura/kura/CONTRIBUTING.md

 * Make your changes
 * Make sure you include test cases for non-trivial features
 * Make sure the test suite passes after your changes
+* Make sure copyright headers are included in (all) files including updated year(s)
+* Make sure build plugins and dependencies and their versions have (approved) CQs
 * Make sure proper headers are in place for each file (see above Legal Requirements)
 * Commit your changes into that branch
 * Use descriptive and meaningful commit messages
 * If you have a lot of commits squash them into a single commit
 * Make sure you use the `-s` flag when committing as explained above
 * Push your changes to your branch in your forked repository
+* Make a full clean build (locally and/or using [Travis CI](http://travis-ci.org)) before you submit a pull request

 ## Submitting the Changes